convox/convox/docs/installation/development-rack/ubuntu.md

 Convox development racks run on Minikube with several required options:
 - `--insecure-registry=”registry.<RACK_NAME>.localdev.convox.cloud”`
 - `--kubernetes-version=<k8s_VERSION>`
-- `--static-ip <IP>`
+- `--static-ip 192.168.212.2`

 The first thing you must choose is the name for your rack as it will be a component of other installation parameters.
 For this documentation we will use the rack name `test-local`

 Then verify the Kubernetes version for the [rack version](https://github.com/convox/convox/releases) you are going to install.
 At the time of this writing it is `v1.23.0`

-Finally choose a static IP that works for your local configuration.
-We have found `192.168.212.2` to work well in most all cases.

 Now start Minikube with:
 `minikube start --kubernetes-version=v1.23.0 --insecure-registry="https://registry.test-local.localdev.convox.cloud" --static-ip 192.168.212.2`